d-mccaslin/anagrams/README.md

 ## Description

 This application allows users to enter two words or phrases and receive information on if those words are anagrams.
-The application will also
+The application will determine if the words are anagrams - containing the same set of letters but in a different order - or if they are antigrams - containing none of the same letters.
+The application will also filter for non-words, such as words that do not contain a vowel.

 ## Setup/Installation Requirements